Under US law (and other countries as well), there is a crime known as Corruption of a Minor, in which adults coerce or help children to commit crimes.

 - There was a bit in The Man Show where the Man Show Boy stood outside a liquor store asking the patrons to buy him beer, telling one guy he had a hottie back at his treehouse.
 In the end, one guy did get him a six-pack.
 There was also another segment where the boy was actually selling the beer like a lemonade stand.

-- On Shameless (US) Carl convinces a female camp counselor to expose her breasts to the other boys in the camp.
-It is a camp for kids dying of cancer so it is not hard for him to play on her sympathy and convince her to give the boys their 'wish'.
+- On Shameless (US), Carl convinces a female camp counselor to expose her breasts to the other boys in the camp.
+It is a camp for kids dealing with cancer, so it is not hard for him to play on her sympathy and convince her to give the boys their 'wish'.

 - In one episode of CSI, a twelve-year-old boy convinced his... siblings all four were conceived from the same egg via in vitro fertilization, but to different families and at different times, who were in their thirties, to murder his father the doctor who'd re-used the embryos without the biological mother's consent.
 Though the adults each had criminal records of their own and didn't take much convincing.

-- Dahlia Hawthorne got her start at an early age in Phoenix Wright: Ace Attorney by convincing/seducing Terry Fawles into conspiring with her to fake a kidnapping.
+- Dahlia Hawthorne got her start at an early age in Phoenix Wright: Ace Attorney - Trials and Tribulations by convincing/seducing Terry Fawles into conspiring with her to fake a kidnapping.

-- Somewhere in the Kingdom Hearts continuity, scientist Ansem the Wise's youngest apprentice (8-year-old Ienzo) was the one who convinced him to build a laboratory designed specifically for studies of Darkness and the heart, with varying levels of cruelty.
-For the record, the result was Ienzo and the other Apprentices condemning Ansem to a world of nothingness after their experiments got too inhumane and he started to take a stand against it.
+- Somewhere in the Kingdom Hearts continuity, the youngest apprentice of the scientist Ansem the Wise, the 8-year-old Ienzo, was the one who convinced him to build a laboratory designed specifically to study darkness and the heart, with varying levels of cruelty involved in the experiments.
+The result was the Apprentices condemning Ansem to a world of nothingness after their experiments got too inhumane and he started to take a stand against it.
+In fairness, Kingdom Hearts III reveals that at the very least, Ienzo wasn't complicit in banishing Ansem to the Realm of Darkness; the other apprentices did the deed then lied about it to Ienzo, telling him that Ansem had gone mad and exiled himself.
+As a child, he never questioned it.

 - It could be argued that this is what happened to Artie of Concession, as Chelsie was revealed to be hypersexual, and Artie wasn't capable of understanding what he was doing when he slept with her.
 However, Artie was at the time under the psychic influence of Joel, which probably had a bigger impact on his behaviour.